Year of fear: Horror movies to look forward to in 2017

 Some familiar spooky faces are returning.
 Annabelle, the creepy doll, is back in "Annabelle 2."
 Samara, of die-in-seven-days videotape fame, is still crawling out of TVs, this time flat-screens, in "Rings."
 And Stephen King's horror classic "It," which reminded us all how much we hate clowns and sewers and especially clowns in sewers, is getting a new look.

-Classic monster movies are more action movies than flat-out horror these days, but "The Mummy," "War for the Planet of the Apes," and "Kong: Skull Island" are sure to draw big audiences.
+Classic monster movies these days are more action movies than flat-out horror, but "The Mummy," "War for the Planet of the Apes," and "Kong: Skull Island" are sure to draw big audiences.

 Not every eagerly anticipated horror film is covered in our photo gallery, because many haven't released photos or trailers yet.
-But we're still looking forward to the "Flatliners" sequel (September 29), a "Friday the 13th" reboot promising a Jason and his mother origin story (October 13--Friday, of course), and a third "Cloverfield" film, called "God Particle" (October 27)
+But we're still looking forward to the "Flatliners" sequel (September 29), a "Friday the 13th" reboot promising a Jason-and-his-mother origin story (October 13 -- a Friday, of course), and a third "Cloverfield" film, called "God Particle" (October 27)

 Here's a look at the scary cinema offerings looming on the fresh new calendar pages of 2017.